sjb-ch1mp/DreamFactory/README.md

 #### Run

-If the compilation was successful, you can now run the game by running the following command (**This needs to be run from the root directory of the repo**).
+If the compilation was successful, you can now run the game by navigating to the `build` directory and running the following command:

-`cd build & java @../run/linux`
+`java @../run/linux`

 ### Windows